TylerYep/sage/README.md

 ## Autograder
 Jump into generate with `cd generate/`.

-Run `python sample.py` to get training data.
+Run `python sample.py [problem_num]` to get training data.
 This will also give the top 50 submissions in the source data that were not represented in your grammar.
 Fix your grammar!

-Run `python preprocess.py [data_path_here.pkl]` to convert/split the data into train/val/test.
+Run `python preprocess.py [problem_num] [data_path_here.pkl]` to convert/split the data into train/val/test.

-Run `python train.py` to train the model.
+Run `python train.py [problem_num]` to train the model.

 Run `python explore.py` to examine specific data examples.